a-r-m-i-n/dce/Documentation/UsersManual/General.rst

   You may also rename the first "General" tab by creating a tab as the first item.
 - **Section**
   **It is highly encouraged to not use sections anymore!**
-  Check if DCE Container can help you or use EXT:gridelements for your purposes.
+  Check if DCE Container can help you or use EXT:container for your purposes.

 Common to all types is the *title* field, where you define a speaking label for the editor.
 You can use ``LLL:`` reference here.
 For the type *Tab* there are no more options to define.